Graylog2/documentation/pages/searching/csv_export.rst

 Export results as CSV
 ^^^^^^^^^^^^^^^^^^^^^
-It is also possible to export the results of your search as a CSV document.
+It is possible to export the results of your search as a CSV document.
 To do so, click on the three dots on the right side of the search bar and select the *Export to CSV* option.

 .. image:: /images/searching/csv_export.png
    :align: center